Our team are at the core of Boathouse Physiotherapy, offering the highest level of diagnosis, treatment and care.

 In 2006 Katherine took up a post at the Spire hospital Bristol where she was employed as a senior physiotherapist, later progressing to Physiotherapy Manager.
 In this role she worked closely with lead consultants to set up and develop the outpatient department.

-Alongside this she worked independently in other private practises and for the South West of England Girls hockey team and a South West division 1 rugby team.
+Alongside this she worked independently in other private practices and for the South West of England Girls hockey team and a South West division 1 rugby team.
 At the same time she developed her interest in Pilates and Acupuncture.

 Since moving back to Reading in 2011 Katherine has worked at both the Spire Dunedin Healthcare and the Boathouse surgery.
 Outside of work she has two young girls who occupy the majority of her time.